Cyprian Michael Iwene Tansi: Veneration

-He was recommended by Cardinal Francis Arinze, who was inspired by Tansi as a boy when Tansi had been one of his teachers.
+Cardinal Francis Arinze stated that he was inspired by Tansi, who was his teacher.

 He was beatified by Pope John Paul II on 22 March 1998, at Oba, Nigeria, becoming the first West African to be beatified.
 Pope John Paul said: "Blessed Cyprian Michael Tansi is a prime example of the fruits of holiness which have grown and matured in the Church in Nigeria since the Gospel was first preached in this land.
 He received the gift of faith through the efforts of the missionaries, and, taking the Christian way of life as his own, he made it truly African and Nigerian."

-There is a statue of Father Tansi outside Most Holy Trinity Basilica in Onitsha.
+There is a statue of Tansi outside Most Holy Trinity Basilica in Onitsha.
 In 2010, Michael Cyprian Iwene Tansi was named a patron of Nigerian priests.
-Archbishop Valerian Okeke compared Father Tansi to St John Mary Vianney as a model of sanctity.
+Archbishop Valerian Okeke compared Tansi to St John Mary Vianney as a model of sanctity.